Treviglio: Structure of the historic center

-Historical subdivisions

 Historic center

 The historic center of Treviglio encompasses the area within the inner ring road of Treviglio.
 In the past, this ring road did not exist, as it was occupied by the moat of the village.

 The historic center's orthogonal layout derives from centuriation.
 It has retained its original structure, although in the early 20th century, the walls were removed to facilitate economic development.

 The main streets are still the same as those of the original four gates: Via Galliari, Via Roma, Via Verga, and Via San Martino, along with Via Sangalli, where Porta Stoppa was located, which was walled up with the opening of Porta Nuova in the parallel Via San Martino.

-Hamlets and localities
+Frazioni (localities)

 Battaglie

 The hamlet of Battaglie is named after the eponymous cascina.
 The origin of the name is unknown, as no battle is recorded to have taken place there.
 The historic Bianchi factory and a centuries-old mulberry tree are located within a cascina.